TheaAviss/PyQAAI/README.md

 ### Interactive Menu

-When you run the PyQAAI tool using the `pyqaai` command, you'll enter an interactive session that guides you through the process of analyzing your Python code and generating reports.
-The session includes the following main components:

-#### 1. **Configuration Check**
-   - Upon first use, the tool will check for the presence of OpenAI credentials (API key and organization).
-If these credentials are not found, you will be prompted to enter them.
-The credentials will be stored securely in a configuration file for future sessions.

-I apologize for the oversight.
-Here’s the updated section of the `README.md` without code snippets and focusing purely on the interactive menu:

----

-### Interactive Menu

-I apologize for the oversight.
-Here’s the updated section of the `README.md` without code snippets and focusing purely on the interactive menu:

----

-### Interactive Menu

-Thank you for the additional detail.
-Here's the updated section, including information about what the tool collects during the analysis:

----

-### Interactive Menu

 When you run PyQAAI using the `pyqaai` command, you'll be guided through an intuitive interactive menu system designed to help you analyze your Python code efficiently.

 #### 1. **Select a Python File**